gyk42/iOS-Class-Project-1/README.md

 This is a generic to-do-list.

 ##List of Lists
 Create a list by adding some text in the text field.
 Tap a plus sign to add to the page.
 Page will update automatically.
+Swipe left to delete a list.

 ##List of Items
 Tap on the newly created list to get to the list of items.
 Same process as creating a list.
 Add text to the text field and tap a plus sign create a new item.
 Page will update automatically.
+Swipe left to delete a list.

 ##Detail page
-Tap on the newly created item, this will segue into a detail page with the list name and item name that was created plus static description.
+Tap on the newly created item, this will segue into a detail page with the list name and item name that was created.
+Type in the textfield and hit save will save  description.

 ##Future Implementation
-* Description will be entered by an user
+* <del>Description will be entered by an user</del>
 * Edit will be available for both lists and items
-* Delete will be available
+* <del>Delete will be available</del>
-* Comletion marker will be available
+* Completion marker will be available

 ##Prototypes
 A link to protoype <a href="https://popapp.in/w/projects/582b2b23645a914e5c43bf7f/mockups/582b2b3b5977f520205dcc71" target="_blank">POP</a>... please hit play and click around. (taps are hyperlinked)